Understanding Cultural Persistence and Change

 Stacking final estimator: nnls1

-Typically the DML short-stacked results are quite close to the original linear specification use by G-N. A natural interpretation is that the G-N results still stand in this robustness check.
-This does not mean, however, that the linear specification was the “right” choice.
-Depending on the randomization in the cross-fit split and the learners, the short-stacking weights will typically put a low weight on unregularized OLS.
-The random forest learner will also typically get a substantial weight in both of the conditional expectation estimates.
+The stacking weights (shown below) provide insights on the relative importance of linear vs non-linear learners: Depending on the randomization in the cross-fit split and the learners, the short-stacking weights typically put a low weight on unregularized OLS.
+The random forest learner also typically get a substantial weight in both of the conditional expectation estimates.
 This suggests that some nonlinearity is present, but that the assumption of linearity does not substantially affect the results.

 // Display the short-stack weights.